FIND NURSING SCHOOLS

-Accredited Nursing Schools in New York – Information & Rankings for 2020
+Nursing Schools in New York – 2023 Rankings

 In 2017, New York passed a law that requires all nurses to obtain a baccalaureate degree in nursing within 10 years of receiving their initial RN license.
 (Currently licensed nurses are exempt from this requirement and will be grandfathered into the system at their existing level of education.)
 Nurse retainment is a big problem in the Empire State; New York nurses have strong unions, which have lobbied successfully for the creation of additional nursing positions that will lower hospital patient-to-nurse staffing levels.
 Presently, New York is looking at approximately 37,000 nursing vacancies; most of these vacancies are in primary care.
 Graduates of accredited nursing schools in New York are so sought after that recruiters in New York City are offering perks like apartments and performance bonuses to attract them.

-Following are the 10 Best Accredited Nursing Schools in New York for the Year - 2020
+Following are the 10 Best Accredited Nursing Schools in New York for 2023

 Based on our Ranking Methodology, out of 153 Nursing Schools in the state of New York, we have ranked the best schools for Baccalaureate and Graduate degree programs in nursing.